phaserjs/phaser/README.md

 * Group.addAt has been refactored to be a simple call to `Group.add`, removing lots of duplicate code in the process.
 * Group.create has a new optional argument `index` which controls the index within the group to insert the child to.
 Where 0 is the bottom of the Group.
 It also now makes proper use of `Group.add`, cutting down on more duplicate code.
 * Group.createMultiple now returns an Array containing references to all of the children that the method created.
+* Cache.getJSON will now return an Array if the `key` you provided points to an array instead of an Object (thanks @drhayes #2552 #2551)
+* Phaser.Matrix if passed a 0 value would consider it falsy, and replace it with the default by mistake.
+It now checks if the arguments are `undefined` or `null` and only then sets the defaults (thanks mmcs)

 ### Bug Fixes